NL-BioImaging/biomero/README.md

 # How to add your new custom workflow
-Building workflows like this will make them more [FAIR](https://www.go-fair.org/fair-principles/) and will make you more skilled!
+Building workflows like this will make them more [FAIR](https://www.go-fair.org/fair-principles/) (also for [software](https://fair-software.eu/about)) and might make you more skilled in the process!

 Say you have a script in Python and you want to make it available on Omero and Slurm.

 These are the steps required:

 1. Rewrite your script to be headless / to be executable on the commandline.
 This requires handling of commandline parameters as input.
-2. Describe these commandline parameters in a `descriptor.json` (see previous chapter).
+2. Describe these commandline parameters in a `descriptor.json` (see previous [chapter](#workflow-metadata-via-descriptorjson)).
 E.g. [like this](https://doc.uliege.cytomine.org/dev-guide/algorithms/write-app#create-the-json-descriptor).
 3. Describe the requirements / environment of your script in a `requirements.txt`, [like this](https://learnpython.com/blog/python-requirements-file/).
 Make sure to pin your versions for future reproducability!
 2. Package your script in a Docker container.
 E.g. [like this](https://www.docker.com/blog/how-to-dockerize-your-python-applications/).
     - Note: Please watch out for the pitfalls of reproducability with Dockerfiles: [Always version your packages!](https://pythonspeed.com/articles/dockerizing-python-is-hard/).